 There were a total of four ponds on site: precipitation, barren, pregnant and storm event.
 The precipitation pond was closed in-place by folding the liner in on itself and placing topsoil over the entire area.
 The barren and pregnant ponds, which contained significant amounts of sludge, were sampled and closed in place by placement of a clay cap overlain by geomembrane and then a topsoil cover.
 All ponds, with the exception of the storm event pond, had leak detection systems which consisted of gravel filled sumps.
 All leak detection systems were closed and covered during closure activities.
-During closure, the embankment of the storm event pond was decreased by six feet and backfilled and a small double-lined evaporation cell with leak detection was developed.
+The storm event pond was improved and converted to an evaporation pond to handle the heap drainage.